neuralmagic/sparseml/tests/integrations/README.md

 ```

 ## Config Fields
 **cadence:** [Required] Defines how often the test should be run.
 Supported values are `commit`, `nightly`, and `weekly`.
-Upon testing, config files with the desired cadence will be be fetched, ran, and tested.
+Upon testing, config files with the desired cadence will be fetched, ran, and tested.

 **abridged_mode:** [Optional] When true, the length of the run will be automatically shortened to a standardized abridged version. e.g. for training, a default, low value of maximum training and eval steps will be set.
 This allows for testing of long runs on a higher cadence.
 Naturally, metrics can not be tested for abridged runs.
 Defaults to False when not set